HumanDynamics/RevolvingLoanHack/ProjectPlan/Scope.md

 * Monitor collateral
 * File reports to the EDC

-## Common Procedures and Parameters
+## Common Procedures and Parameters - Item 3) October 19-Oct 31

 * Purpose of program
 * Geographic area served